devakashsharma/GGV-Projects/README.md

 ## Next:

-After the install of all required modules now we need to install YOLOv3 Weights, Configurations and classes names
+After the install of all required modules now we need to install YOLO Weights, Configurations and classes names

 Vist this offical website of YOLO - [CLICK HERE](https://pjreddie.com/yolo/)

-And you can you can any versions of it.
+And you can you can any versions of it. <br>
-I will choose YOLOv3-tiny for our project.
+I'll be using YOLOv3-tiny for our project.

 ### You only look once (YOLO)
 YOLOv3-tiny is often considered a good choice for beginners for the following reasons: